robertu94/cpsc3220-f18/docs/index.md

 Doing so is for your good.
 I will assign participation points coarsely: 100% to fully-engaged students, 50% to nominally engaged (physically attend, but not volunteering questions/comments), and 0% for students who don't show up or are trying to hide.

-Attendance is critical in this class.
+Attendance required and is critical to success in this class.
 Not only is the material highly cumulative, hints and examples for projects will be given for projects.
 Any student with more then 3 unexcused absences will be dropped from the course.